Uitgelogd

 Here’s how it works

-The importer orders the issuing bank to open an L/C in favour of the exporter.
+2. The importer instructs the issuing bank to open an L/C for the exporter.
 Next, the issuing bank sends it to the advising bank.
-The advising bank checks whether the L/C has really been issued by the issuing bank.
+The advising bank authenticates the L/C to confirm that it was really issued by the issuing bank.

-After the issuing bank has confirmed that the documents comply with the terms of the L/C, the importer will receive the documents in exchange for immediate or deferred payment.
-Under these terms, the exporter is subsequently paid the amount due by the advising bank.
+5. If the conditions of the L/C have been satisfied, the importer will receive the documents in exchange for immediate or deferred payment.
+The exporter receives payment through the advising bank.

-Watch the video below for further explanation of the steps.
+Watch the video below for a rundown of the steps.

 Good to know

-With a letter of credit, there is a chance of trade documents going missing in the post (‘lost in transit risk’).
-ABN AMRO cannot be held liable for this risk, except if ABN AMRO made a demonstrable mistake when sending the documents.
+• With a Letter of Credit, there is a chance of trade documents going missing in the post (‘lost in transit risk’).
+ABN AMRO is not liable for this lost in transit risk, unless ABN AMRO made a manifest error when sending the documents.

-When sending trade documents to ABN AMRO, please give clear delivery instructions to your postal carrier.
-Make sure your documents are physically delivered in at the relevant ABN AMRO branch and not at a service point, when the ABN AMRO branch is closed for example.
+• When sending trade documents to ABN AMRO, please give clear delivery instructions to your postal carrier.
+Make sure your documents are physically handed in at the relevant ABN AMRO branch and not at a service point, if the ABN AMRO branch is closed for example.
 ABN AMRO will not collect the documents from a service point and does not accept any responsibility or liability for documents dropped off at a service point.

 Fees